giorgiop94/digital-garden/_notes/Tao Te Ching/Tao Te Ching 1 - The tao that can be told is not the eternal Tao.md

 ---
 title: Tao Te Ching 1 - The tao that can be told is not the eternal Tao
 ---
+---
+title: Tao Te Ching 1 - The tao that can be told is not the eternal Tao
+---
 [[Book - Tao Te Ching - Lao Tzu]]